ibm-cloud-docs/watson-assistant/phone-config.md

 1. The assistant processes the input and calculates the best response.
 The response text from the assistant is sent to the {{site.data.keyword.texttospeechshort}} service to be converted to audio and the audio is sent back to the caller over the existing connection.
 1. If the caller asks to speak to a person, the assistant can transfer the person to a call center.
 A SIP `REFER` request is sent to the SIP trunk provider so it can transfer the call to the call center SIP URI that is specified in the dialog node where the transfer action is configured.
 1. When one of the participants of the call hangs up, a SIP `BYE` HTTP request is sent to the other participant.

+### Call Detail Records (CDRs)
+{: #deploy-phone-cdrs}

+The phone integration can generate call detail record (CDR) events, which contain summary information about a single call.
+Call detail records are configured through a webhook.
+For more information, see [Logging activity with a webhook](/docs/watson-assistant?topic=watson-assistant-webhook-log#webhook-log).

+For detailed information about the structure of the CDR event payload, see [CDR log event reference](/docs/watson-assistant?topic=watson-assistant-cdr-log-reference).